 By examining the report, you can determine the following:

-- The Avg TTR and Max TTR columns indicate that the average time it took the group members to respond to each event was four minutes, with the longest response taking 30 minutes.
+- The Avg TTR and Max TTR columns indicate that the average time it took the group members to respond to each alert was four minutes, with the longest response taking 30 minutes.
 Both of these columns include the delays set within the team.

 Clicking the g1 link displays the following breakdown of the group's members: